a16z-infra/reading-list/README.md

 ### Very good books

-- Neal Stephenson: [...]
+- Neal Stephenson: A favorite of hackers and nerds, Stephenson's books are famously well-researched, detailed, and long.
+They cover everything from the metaverse to cryptography to orbital mechanics.
+He's also famous for not writing endings, but the journey is so worth it that you probably won't even mind.
   - [*Snow Crash*](https://en.wikipedia.org/wiki/Snow_Crash) (1992)
   - [*The Diamond Age*](https://en.wikipedia.org/wiki/The_Diamond_Age) (1995)
   - [*Cryptonomicon*](https://en.wikipedia.org/wiki/Cryptonomicon) (1999)
   - [*Anathem*](https://en.wikipedia.org/wiki/Anathem) (2008)
   - [*Seveneves*](https://en.wikipedia.org/wiki/Seveneves) (2015)

-- Vernor Vinge's first two novels of the Zones of Thought Series, both Hugo award winners.
+- *Zones of Thought* series by Vernor Vinge: Vinge is the guy who came up with the 'technological singularity' concept.
+His *Zones of Thought* series explores a galaxy where the laws of physics change as you get closer to the core, limiting intelligence and FTL travel.
+The result is a genuinely original space opera with some of the most creative alien species you'll ever read about.
   - [*A Fire Upon the Deep*](https://en.wikipedia.org/wiki/A_Fire_Upon_the_Deep) (1992)
   - [*A Deepness in the Sky*](https://en.wikipedia.org/wiki/A_Deepness_in_the_Sky) (1999)

-- [*Remembrance of Earth's Past*](https://en.wikipedia.org/wiki/Remembrance_of_Earth%27s_Past) series by Liu Cixin: [...]
+- [*Remembrance of Earth's Past*](https://en.wikipedia.org/wiki/Remembrance_of_Earth%27s_Past) series by Liu Cixin: The series that made Chinese sci-fi a global phenomenon.
+It starts with a secret military project trying to contact aliens and escalates into a centuries-long, mind-bending story of survival.
+It's famous for the 'dark forest' theory of the universe—one of the most terrifying and plausible solutions to the Fermi paradox.
   - *The Three Body Problem* (2008)
   - *The Dark Forest* (2008)
   - *The Wandering Earth* (2010)

-- [*Takeshi Kovacs*](https://en.wikipedia.org/wiki/Takeshi_Kovacs) series by Richard K. Morgan: [...]
+- [*Takeshi Kovacs*](https://en.wikipedia.org/wiki/Takeshi_Kovacs) series by Richard K. Morgan: Blade Runner meets hardboiled detective fiction.
+Consciousness is digitized and can be downloaded into new bodies ('sleeves'), making death a minor inconvenience for the super-rich.
+The stories follow a cynical ex-special forces soldier solving crimes in a dark, violent, and very cool future.
+The first book was also adapted into a pretty good Netflix show.
   - *Altered Carbon* (2002)
   - *Broken Angels* (2004)
   - *Woken Furies* (2006)
   - *Shadows Rising* (2008)

 - [*The Expanse*](https://en.wikipedia.org/wiki/The_Expanse_(novel_series)) series by James S.A.
 Corey: An accessible space opera set in the near future.
-The series is about people more than the technology, and the politics (Earth vs. Mars vs. the Belt) feel very believable.
+It answers the question This series is more about people and politics, and less about interesting new technology.  series is about people more than the technology, and the politics (Earth vs. Mars vs. the Belt) feel very believable.
   - *Leviathan Wakes* (2011)
   - *Caliban's War* (2012)
   - *Abaddon's Gate* (2013)